maz369/Unet-car-segmentation_Jupyter/README.md

 - Create a virtual environment with Anaconda:  conda create -n DL_example python=3.6
 - Activate the environment: activate DL_example
 - Change directory to where you cloned the current files: cd ./where files are downloaded
-- Install required libraries: pip install requirements.txt
+- Install required libraries: pip install -r requirements.txt

 To test the notebook version, type the following in the command line:  jupyter notebook This will open the notebook which will allow you to run either the grayscale (car_segmentation_Unet_grayscale.ipynb) or RGB (car_segmentation_Unet_rgb.ipynb) version of the code.
 You should be able to run each cell and get the result.